 So our article is finished and after completely reading this article, one can easily tell what is electricity.
 And we have also discussed some more topics like what is basic of electricity, what is current?
 Define potential?
 And how will you define the potential difference?
 Define ohm’s law?
 And also define resistivity?
 Etc

 So one can say that they got detailed information about Electricity and basic information about other topics.

 Hence, You can visit there for more information.

 IT was an article based on ‘electricity‘.

 Your suggestions are invited for more topics of articles.
-And If you found this article helpful then let us know your views on comment box.
-And if you like this article then please share this article with others, lets help them too gaining knowledge in easiest way.
-If you still have any doubts and questions then you can surely text us via mail or in comment box.
+And If you found this article helpful then let us know your views on the comment box.
+And if you like this article then please share this article with others, let’s help them too gaining knowledge in the easiest way.
+If you still have any doubts and questions then you can surely text us via mail or in the comment box.